aristanetworks/avd/ansible_collections/arista/avd/roles/eos_validate_state/README.md

 # Print only FAILED tests
 only_failed_tests: "{{ validation_role.only_failed_tests | arista.avd.default(false) }}"
 ```
+The variable fabric_name is required to generate the report.
+This variable is automatically set on eos_designs.
+If this role is not used, the user can select its own name.
+If it is not defined, it is set to all, so it will accept all variables.

 Keep in mind that default accepted manufacturers are "Arastra, Inc." and "Arista Networks".
 If validation_role.xcvr_own_manufacturers is set, it takes precedence and overrides the defined default variables.